agentcoinorg/predictionprophet/README.md

 ## Overview

-This project is aimed to be an iteration on top of [Autonolas AI Mechs's](https://github.com/valory-xyz/mech) research process aimed towards making informed predictions.
+This project is aimed to be an AI agent that makes informed predictions, based on web research.

 It contains two primary features:

 - An information research function
 - An information grading function

-Additionally, Mech's predict capability has been ported into a function that can also be independently run from this repo.

 Below, there's a high level explanation of their implementations, respectively.